The Fundamental Forces

 stories and points of view into their interpretations.

-Artist Jeffrey Palladini was born in 1968 in the Chicago area, and grew up in Southern California.
-He studied
+Artist Jeffrey Palladini was born in the Chicago area, and grew up in Southern California.
+He studied Art at

-Art at California State University, Long Beach 1986 to 1990, where he studied a wide range of media, eventually
+California State University, Long Beach, where he explored a wide variety of media, eventually gravitating toward

-gravitating toward drawing and painting.
-It wasn't until his studies in Florence, Italy in 1989 that he began to form
+drawing and painting.
+It wasn't until his studies in Florence, Italy in 1989 that he began to form a consistent

-a consistent creative voice.
-The ubiquitous beauty of art in everyday life in Italy had a profound effect on the
+creative voice.
+The ubiquitous beauty of art in everyday life in Italy had a profound effect on the young artist,

-young artist, and he began experimenting with combining the found objects and classical figurative imagery he
+and he began to experiment with combining the found objects and classical figurative imagery he found

-found everywhere around him.
-From that time, Palladini found canvas simply too passive, and he has continued
+everywhere around him.
+From that time, Palladini has considered canvas simply too passive, and has continued

-to work almost exclusively using wood as the ground for his paintings.
+to employ wood almost exclusively as the ground for his paintings.

-In 1991, Palladini relocated to the San Francisco Bay Area, where he lives and works with his wife,
+In 1991, Palladini relocated to the San Francisco Bay Area, where he lives and works along with his wife and

-psychotherapist Theresa Hall, and daughter Lola.
-He continues to develop his unique vocabulary of dramatic
+young daughter.
+He continues to develop his unique vocabulary of dramatic imagery.

 EDUCATION